Less than 24 hours apart, two of my friends lost their mothers to cancer this week.

 To K & J: May you find comfort in your family and friends and may happier memories carry you through this difficult time.

+Based on a true story.
+(This happened on January 12, 2011 to someone I know; the story was recounted to me secondhand).
 In her mid-80s, the more than two feet of snow that trapped her in her home was more bothersome than beautiful.
 With no family or friends nearby, it was going to be awhile before she’d be able to dig her way out.
 When her husband was alive, he’d clear the driveway in no time at all.
 If her shoulders and joints didn’t ache so badly, she’d do it herself.
+Staring through her front window, memories of her kids laughing and playing in snow storms half a century ago flashed like fleeting ghosts across her thoughts.
+Wavering between awe and contempt, she stared emptily at the sparkling, fresh coat of white holding her hostage.

 The plows hadn’t cleared the street yet and silence filled her tree lined, quaint, old suburban neighborhood.
 At least she wasn’t the only one stuck inside.
 No one else had ventured out either.
 The pristine blanket of snow extended down both sides of the street without so much as one footprint corrupting its perfection.